 Funnel Cake ingredients

-- 2 cups Bisquick™ baking mix (see notes for DIY baking mix or use pancake mix)
+- 2 cups Bisquick™ baking mix (see notes for DIY baking mix to make this using flour).

 - 1 cup milk